How to Make Cheesecake Step by Step

 - Crush graham crackers (or cookies or whatever your recipe uses) in a food processor so they're finely and uniformly ground.
 Next, mix the crumbs with butter, following recipe directions.

-How to Make Cheesecake Filling: Putting the Cheese in Cheesecake
+How to Make Cheesecake Filling

 The cream cheese should be at room temperature before you begin mixing, or you'll end up with lumps.
 Using cold cream cheese can also lead to overbeating — whipping too much air into the batter — which forms unattractive air bubbles on the cake's surface.